Google DeepMind: Music generation

 Google DeepMind developed Lyria, a text-to-music model.
 As of August 2025, it is available on Vertex AI and the Gemini API.
+On February 18, 2026, DeepMind released Lyria 3.
+On March 25, 2026, DeepMind released Lyria 3 Pro which allows users to create longer tracks with more structural awareness.

 Environment generation

 In March 2024, DeepMind introduced "Genie" (Generative Interactive Environments), an AI model that can generate game-like, action-controllable virtual worlds based on textual descriptions, images, or sketches.
-Built as an autoregressive latent diffusion model, Genie enables frame-by-frame interactivity without requiring labeled action data for training.
+Built as an autoregressive latent diffusion model, Genie enables frame-by-frame interactivity without requiring labelled action data for training.
 Its successor, Genie 2, released in December 2024, expanded these capabilities to generate diverse and interactive 3D environments.
+Genie 3 was released in August 2025, with higher-resolution world generations and multiple minutes of visual consistency.
+On January 29, 2026, DeepMind released Project Genie to AI Ultra subscribers.

 Robotics

 Released in June 2023, RoboCat is an AI model that can control robotic arms.
 The model can adapt to new models of robotic arms, and to new types of tasks.
-In March 2025, DeepMind launched two AI models, Gemini Robotics and Gemini Robotics-ER, aimed at improving how robots interact with the physical world.
+In March 2025, DeepMind launched two AI models, Gemini Robotics and Gemini Robotics-ER, aimed at improving how robots interact with the physical world and released Gemini Robotics 1.5 in September 2025.
+In April 2026, DeepMind launched Gemini Robotics ER-1.6, which is an upgrade to their previous model.

 Others

 Football

 DeepMind researchers have applied machine learning models to the sport of football, often referred to as soccer in North America, modelling the behaviour of football players, including the goalkeeper, defenders, and strikers during different scenarios such as penalty kicks.
 The researchers used heat maps and cluster analysis to organize players based on their tendency to behave a certain way during the game when confronted with a decision on how to score or prevent the other team from scoring.
 The researchers mention that machine learning models could be used to democratize the football industry by automatically selecting interesting video clips of the game that serve as highlights.
 This can be done by searching videos for certain events, which is possible because video analysis is an established field of machine learning.
 This is also possible because of extensive sports analytics based on data including annotated passes or shots, sensors that capture data about the players movements many times over the course of a game, and game theory models.